Gassandrid/ewan.my/content/Notes/Computing and Complexity/Homework/Formal Definitions for 2 DFAs.md

 ---
 title: Formal Definitions for 2 DFAs
+author:
-author: Ewan Pedersen
+  - Ewan Pedersen
 date: 2025-01-26
-updated: 2025-01-26
+updated: 2025-07-28
+abstract: This document provides formal definitions for both the DFAs provided for HW1 assignment, and includes generated state diagrams.
 ---

-> **Abstract**

-> This document provides formal definitions for both the DFAs provided for HW1 assignment, and includes generated state diagrams.

 ---